APSA Guide to Professional Ethics in Political Science (2022 version)

 Political scientists share problems in common with practitioners of other scholarly disciplines.
 They also frequently encounter ethical problems unique to their professional concerns.
-The purpose of this Guide is to provide an authoritative statement of ethical principles for political scientists, particularly for those newly entering the profession.
-The Ethics guide also includes the AAUP Statement on Professional Ethics.
+The purpose of this Guide is to provide a series of ethics principles that are particularly valuable for political scientists, especially for those newly entering the profession.
+The Ethics guide also includes the Human Subjects Research Principles, the APSA Member Revocation Policy, information on the APSA Grievance Procedures, and the AAUP Statement on Professional Ethics.
 APSA endorses the principles set forth in the “Statement on Professional Ethics” adopted by the American Association of University Professors (AAUP).
-The Statement can be found on pp. 5-6 of the ethics guide.
+In February 2022, the APSA Council approved a revised and updated version of the Guide completed by the APSA Ethics Committee, with support from the APSA staff.

 APSA Committee on Ethics, Rights, and Freedoms